7 Addresses for the Best Artisanal Panettone in Rome

 While industrial versions of panettone can be found in every supermarket and grocery store, it is the independent bakeries and pastry shops that provide a truly artisanal panettone experience, often putting their own individual spin on the classic recipe.

-Here is our selection of the best places in Rome to find panettone and other sweet seasonal treats this Christmas:
+Here is the Local Aromas selection of the best places in Rome to find panettone and other sweet seasonal treats this Christmas:

 Santi Sebastiano e Valentino